This article was last updated on 24/10/2024

-This year, faced with rising inflation, I’ve ploughed more into my pension than ever before.
-By taking advantage of ‘carry forward’ rules, I’ve been able to pay in more than my £40,000 annual allowance and still scoop up tax relief.
+Faced with rising inflation, I’ve ploughed more into my pension than ever before.
+By taking advantage of ‘carry forward’ rules, I’ve been able to pay in more than my £60,000 annual allowance for 2024/25 and still scoop up tax relief.

 How carry forward works

 Here’s the deal.
-Every year, most taxpayers are allowed to pay up to 100% of their earnings into a pension, capped at a maximum of £40,000 a year, and get a boost from tax relief.
+Every year, most taxpayers are allowed to pay up to 100% of their earnings into a pension, including a boost from tax relief.
+However, for most people this is capped at a maximum of £60,000 for 2024/25, up from £40,000 before April 2023.

-(I say ‘most people’, because if your income plus pension contributions exceeds £240,000 a year, the tax man starts chipping away at your personal allowance, reducing it by £1 for every £2 over until the allowance dwindles to £4,000).
+(I say ‘most people’, because if your income plus pension contributions exceeds £260,000 a year, the tax man starts chipping away at your annual allowance, reducing it by £1 for every £2 over until the allowance dwindles to £10,000 for 2024/25.
+Also, once you begin accessing your defined contribution pension flexibly, the money purchase annual allowance (MPAA) is activated and reduces your annual allowance.
+The money purchase annual allowance is £10,000 for 2024/25).

-But if you didn’t pay in your full whack of personal allowance in previous years, you can ‘carry forward’ unused allowance from up to three previous years.
-That’s a maximum of £160,000, in theory!
+But if you didn’t pay in your full whack of annual allowance in previous years, you can ‘carry forward’ unused allowance from up to three previous tax years.
+That’s a maximum of £200,000 for 2024/25, in theory!
 However, ‘carry forward’ is limited by the amount you earn that year.
-If, say, you earn £70,000 during the tax year, you can’t pay more than that into your pension, no matter how much unused personal allowance you racked up in previous years.
+If, say, you earn £70,000 during the tax year, you can’t pay more than that into your pension, no matter how much unused annual allowance you racked up in previous years.
 There’s also small print about actually being a member of a pension scheme during the previous years.

-Let’s be clear: carry forward is only useful if you are lucky enough to earn more than £40,000 a year and lucky enough to have a big lump sum to pay into a pension.
+Let’s be clear: carry forward is only useful if you’re lucky enough to earn more than £60,000 a year (for 2024/25) and lucky enough to have a big lump sum to pay into a pension.
 But if so, carry forward can be really useful for example if you’ve had a big bonus at work, received an inheritance or had a particularly good year with your own business.

 More about pension carry forward rules.